minetest/contentdb/app/flatpages/policy_and_guidance.md

 Mature content is permitted providing that it is labelled correctly.
 See [Content Flags](/help/content_flags/).

-The submission of malware is strictly prohibited.
-This includes software that does not do as it advertises, for example, if it posts telemetry without stating clearly that it does in the package meta.

 ### 2.2.
 State of Completion

 ContentDB should only currently contain playable content - content which is